 Urine dips and MC&S

 Urinary tract infections (UTIs) are the most common serious bacterial infection in high-income countries.
 There are many departments where it is routine to set up every febrile child to get a “clean catch” urine as soon as they arrive.
-This is unwise, because it is VERY EASY to contaminate a urine sample from a clean catch.
-We have all seen children or parents putting their hands/feet/face in the bowl, and let’s be honest – if the child is sitting on the container, it’s basically directly under the body’s primary waste pipe.
+This is unwise because it is VERY EASY to contaminate a urine sample from a clean catch.
+We have all seen children or parents putting their hands/feet/faces in the bowl, and let’s be honest – if the child is sitting on the container, it’s basically directly under the body’s primary waste pipe.

 Accepting a decent risk of false positives, we must aim to test only those who need the test.
 So when should we do it?